KinnariyaMamaTanha/KinnariyaMamaTanha.github.io/docs/academy.md

 ## Bio

 I am a second-year undergraduate student majoring in Artificial Intelligence at the [SEIEE](https://english.seiee.sjtu.edu.cn/) of [Shanghai Jiao Tong University (SJTU)](https://en.sjtu.edu.cn/).
-Currently, I am an intern at [IPADS](https://ipads.se.sjtu.edu.cn/), under the guidance of Prof. [Xingda Wei](https://ipads.se.sjtu.edu.cn/pub/members/xingda_wei).
 You could find my previous experience [here](#experience).
 In addition, I am also an active participant in [Zhiyuan Honors Program](https://en.zhiyuan.sjtu.edu.cn/), which fosters academic excellence and innovation.

-> [!INFO] I am actively seeking internships in the field of machine learning systems and optimization.
+> [!INFO] I am actively seeking internships in the field of LLM and MLSys.
 Please feel free to reach out to me if you have any opportunities available! 🥰🥰🥰

 ---